habitat-sh/habitat/UX_PRINCIPLES.md

   - Do not send any sort of personally identifiable, private or sensitive data.
    - Outline every data point that you intend to capture and send.
    - Once it has been sent, leave no trace of that history.
-  - Avoid creating delays in the core experience.
+  - Avoid creating delays or failures in the core experience.
 It goes without saying, but your users are here to accomplish a task and that is paramount to your data needs.
-Don’t optically degrade the UX to serve yourself and your analytical desires.
+Don’t degrade or break the UX to serve yourself and your analytical desires.
    - For example, piggyback other activities that require internet calls and note in the output of that command that you’re sending analytics data.
    - Batch data and send it in chunks.
   - Make opting in and out both simple and clear.
 User should be confident that when they opt out, all tracking remnants have been removed.
 Add a simple command (e.g. hab analytics off) along with manual instructions if they want to nuke the possibility on their own (e.g. delete the /analtyics/directory )